MHH-RCUG/nf_reporter/README.md

 Authors: Colin Davenport, Lisa Hollstein

 ## Goal - metagenomic data integration:
-- integrate multiple metagenomic reports into one table (preferably: haybaler ?)
+- integrate multiple metagenomic reports into one table.
 - So species found by raspir should be listed as "raspir_positive" or "raspir_negative" in the haybaler table (in a new column)
 - later, species found by krakenuniq and metaphlan should be treated simularly (new column in haybaler)
 - provide multiple views of this table for different stakeholders

+## How does this fit into Wochenende/Haybaler ?
+- nf_reporter should be run after Wochenende and Haybaler (i.e. using wochenende_postprocess.sh ) have been completed
+- The original Haybaler scripts don't need any more changes
+- We just refine the voluminous but unintegrated data output by wochenende_postprocess.sh to help users.

 ## Run